CONSUMER CASE STUDY

 Showcasing Expertise:

-Podcasts gave the University of Maryland Medical System a modern platform to highlight provider voices and share trusted health information in ways other channels could not.
+Podcasts gave the University of Maryland Medical System a modern platform to highlight physician voices and share trusted health information with the community in a more engaging and accessible format.

-By publishing audio and video podcasts on YouTube and repurposing content across email, social, and print, their messages reached wider audiences and different learning styles.
+By publishing audio and video podcasts on YouTube and repurposing episodes across email, social media, and print, UMMS extended the reach of its health content to new audiences.

-With DoctorPodcasting managing production and promotion, they focused on bringing in experts while DP handled the heavy lifting.
+With DoctorPodcasting managing scheduling, recording, production, and promotion, the UMMS team could focus on bringing in experts while we handled the heavy lifting.

 Results